Shriinivas/inkscapestrokefont/README.md

 The new stroke fonts are derived from: Square Grotesk and Pinyon Script available under Open Font License on https://fontlibrary.org/<br>

 # Limitations
 With the non-english characters, the Generate Font Data extension may produce an error.
-The work-around is to save the file, re-open it and generate the data once again.<br>
+The work-around is: save the file, re-open it and generate the data once again.<br>
 Currently there is no user interface for deleting the fonts.
 This can be done manually by editing the XML and removing the font element.<br><br>
 The tools are in alpha stage, so please exercise caution while using them. <br>